• Skip to content

 Employees don’t know what they don’t know, so make sure you communicate with all staff.

-Use your employee orientation process to review the manual and have them sign off, acknowledging that they have read and understood the contents of the manual.
+Use your employee orientation process to review the manual and have them sign off, acknowledging that they have read and understood the manual’s contents.
 Keep a copy in their employee file.

 Use all staff meetings and employee forums to share updates, changes, or additions to the manual.